oddbird/oddleventy/content/work/metadeploy.md

   - Lightning Design System React Implementation
 press:
   - text: |
-      The Oddbird team’s support of our engineers ... has been exemplary.
+      The OddBird team’s support of our engineers… has been exemplary.
 OddBird is the polar opposite of consultancies that deliver “exact words”
       solutions.
 They **understand our objectives as well as we do, if not better,** and deeply engage to deliver those objectives.
     <<: *david
     slug: exemplary
   - text: |
       **OddBird became an extension of our team** bringing UX, frontend, and backend brilliance